5 money must dos before the 5th of April

 - If you’re earning over £100,000 – avoid the 60% tax trap.
 If you earn over £100,000, you’ll be losing your tax-free personal allowance and some of your income will effectively be taxed at 60%!
 For every £2 earned over the £100,000 threshold, £1 of personal allowance is lost.
 If you earn £125,140, you’ll lose your personal allowance in its entirety.
 By making pension contributions, you can reduce your taxable income and potentially reclaim your personal allowance.
 So, get it right and that’s an extra £12,570 out of the tax man’s grasp.

 - Make use of an industry secret known as ‘carry forward’.
-Each year, most people can make pension contributions up to a limit of £40,000, known as the ‘annual allowance’.
-Although, the allowance does taper down for those earning in excess of £240,000.
+Each year, most people can make pension contributions up to a limit of £60,000, known as the ‘annual allowance’.
+Although, the allowance does taper down for those earning in excess of £260,000.
 Go over this limit, and HMRC will look to claw back any tax relief you received.
 However, if you have used up your current year’s pension allowance, you can also look back over the past three tax years to make up for any previous unused allowance.
-This means you could theoretically put as much as £128,000 into your pension in a single tax year.
-You’ll then receive 20% in relief from your pension provider, immediately turning this £128,000 into £160,000.
-Now there are some nuances that can impact just how much you can put into your pension in a single tax year.
-As such, I would suggest reading the article noted above on ‘carry forward’ if you feel it might be relevant to you.
-It’s a fantastic thing, though, if you can make use of it as there aren’t many other ways people can make £32,000 with such little effort.
+This means you could theoretically put as much as £140,000 into your pension in a single tax year.
+You’ll then receive 20% in relief from your pension provider, immediately turning this £140,000 into £180,000.
+Now, there are some nuances that can impact just how much you can put into your pension in a single tax year.
+It’s a fantastic thing, though, if you can make use of it as there aren’t many other ways people can make £40,000 with such little effort.

 How to avoid the 60% tax trap and more…